mpfdavis/outputcache/README.md

   npm install outputcache
 ```

-This module will wrap any route returning json or html and seamlessly cache the output, status and headers for future responses, preventing continous re-rendering or other expensive operations that will inhibit performance under load.

 ## Why?

 Under heavy load, Node applications can suffer poor performance even if they make use of cached data.
+Outputcache stores the final response and returns it immediately for future requests matching the original request signature.

-- Fast - returns raw response and uses optimised version of LRU cache by default
+- Fast - returns raw response and uses optimised version of LRU cache by default (Maps)
 - Simple - honours original headers and requires few code changes

 ## Initialize